samfigueroa92/users-app-assessment-backend/README.md

 1. Deploy your API to render.
 1. Make sure that all routes work.
 1. **Paste your deployed URL** in the top of this README.
-1. Commit your changes to the repo.
+1. Commit and merge your changes to the main branch of **your fork**.

 ### 2. Create a database
 1. Create a database on Elephant SQL